appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Stock Allocation**: Also known as Inventory Allocation.

-**Stock locating**: It is the process the locating the SKUs that are to be shipped in an order and it is required before a picking task is done.
+**Stock locating**: It is the process of locating the SKUs that are to be shipped in an order and it is required before a picking task is done.
 This is a WMS feature (Inventory Management).

 **Supply Chain Operations Reference (SCOR)**: It is a standard from the [Association for Supply Chain Management (ASCM)](https://www.ascm.org/).
 SCOR is a hierarchical process model.
 SCOR is not a static set of standards.
 [SCOR DS](https://www.ascm.org/corporate-solutions/standards-tools/scor-ds), our newest iteration, is open-access and [fully digital](https://scor.ascm.org/).
 It is even more comprehensive than previous versions with the inclusion of sustainability standards and supply-chain orchestration enablers.
 SCOR DS shifts thinking from a linear supply chain model to a more synchronous network.
 For more info, refer to [this link](https://www.cio.com/article/222381/what-is-scor-a-model-for-improving-supply-chain-management.html).